stanleyjzheng/IOhackHackathon2020/README.md

   If you would like to use the live demonstration, first get a Google Maps API key https://developers.google.com/places/web-service/get-api-key.
 Next, paste it into `APIKey` in `onlinetest.py`.
 Finally, verify you have enabled Places API under Google's API Marketplace.

   As of May 31, 2020, Google gives a free trial and will not charge the provided credit card without email verification once your free trial has concluded.
+ ## populartimes.get_id(...)
+ Retreives information for a given place id and adds populartimes, wait